eriktaubeneck/flask-twitter-oembedder/README.md

     ...
     twitter_oembedder.init(app,cache,debug=True)

+or

+    twitter_oembedder = TwitterOEmbedder()
+    ...
+    twitter_oembedder.init(app,cache,debug=False)

-It should also be noted that if you turn `debug=True` on after using Flask-Twitter-OEmbedder with `debug=False` (the default), you will need to clear your cache, otherwise existing calls will returned the cached empty string rather than raising the expected exception.
+It should also be noted that when changing the debug state, you should clear your cache, otherwise existing calls will returned the cached result.